-Born and raised in Hong Kong, Evan is a writer, essayist and commentator.
-He has written and been published on a broad range of topics, from art, literature and aesthetic, to social and political commentaries, with a particular focus on issues of culture and identity.
+Born and raised in Hong Kong to a Eurasian family, Evan has deep roots within the city.
+He is a writer, essayist and commentator on a broad range of topics, from art, culture and philosophy, to social and political commentaries.
+He has a particular interests in the history, culture and identity of his home.